Lesson: Induced Electric Fields

 Worksheet: 6 Questions • 1 Video

-The current in a long solenoid of radius 3.0 cm is varied with time at a rate of 2.0 A/s.
+The current in a long solenoid of radius 3.0 cm and 480 turns per meter is varied with time at a rate of 2.0 A/s.
 A circular loop of wire with a radius of 5.0 cm and a resistance of 2.0 Ω surrounds the solenoid.
 Find the current induced in the loop.